sidhantchadha/QuickLookIPA/README.md

 # QuickLookIPA

-QuickLookIPA is a handy macOS Quick Look plugin that enables you to preview `.ipa` files directly from Finder, simplifying the workflow for iOS developers and testers.
+QuickLookIPA is a simple macOS app that allows you to quickly preview `.ipa` files, simplifying workflows for iOS developers and testers by providing easy access to essential app details.

 ## Features

-- Quick Look integration for `.ipa` files
+- Quick preview of `.ipa` files
-- Preview app icons, metadata, and essential details
+- View app icons, metadata, and essential information
-- Improve efficiency by eliminating the need to open external tools
+- Enhance productivity without relying on external tools

 ## Installation